The Theracharts Standard.

 "I will use validated outcome measures with my clients, where clinically appropriate, and review the data with them."

-The hardest part of measurement-based care isn't the measuring — it's the discipline of doing it consistently.
+The hardest part of outcome-driven therapy is the discipline of doing it consistently.
 The PHQ-9 doesn't help anyone if it's filled out once at intake and forgotten.
-Signing this commits you to repeated measurement: enough data points to actually see a trend, with clients you're actively treating.
+Signing this commits you to repeated measurement: enough data points to see a trend, with clients you're actively treating.

 "Where clinically appropriate" is doing real work in that sentence.
 Trauma clients who can't tolerate weekly symptom inventories.
 Crisis sessions where putting a 9-question instrument in front of someone is the wrong move.
 Clinical judgment governs when to measure — but the default is "yes, we measure."
 If you're not measuring as a rule and only making exceptions, you're not measuring.